 Using this module

 This module aims at assisting risk assessors in setting the stage for a risk assessment to be carried out in a scientifically sound and transparent manner, and on a case-by-case basis.
+While Module 1 addressed the broader context of biosafety, Module 2 addresses the context of specific risks assessments.

 It highlights the importance of understanding how national policies and international obligations provide overarching guidance for the process.
 A risk assessor should be familiar with national regulatory and administrative frameworks, including national risk assessment practices, general principles and various obligations, since they establish the legal context for any risk assessment conducted by a national authority.